Beautiful 8 Day Summer Self Drive Tour of the Complete Ring Road with the South Coast In-Depth

 Just offshore from Reynisfjara are the Reynisdrangar rock formations.
 These natural ocean monoliths point skyward from the sea.
 Icelandic folklore is filled with stories of how these rocks were once a couple of trolls who ventured into the cold waters of the Atlantic to drag a ship to the shore.
 The pair, unfortunately, timed their mischief wrong and were turned to stone by the rising sun, doomed to spend eternity as the rock formation that is now Reynisdrangar.

-There are some other great activities you can take part in not far from Vík.
-You could choose to take a shuttle out to the famous DC-3 plane wreck.
-This was an American navy plane that crash-landed on Sólheimasandur in 1973.
+There are some other great activities you can take part in not far from Vik.
+You could choose to visit the famous DC-3 plane wreck, an American navy plane crash-landed on Solheimasandur in 1973.
 Remarkably all passengers survived, and the aircraft was abandoned.
 Today the wreckage makes for incredible pictures.
-A shuttle can take you directly to the wreck in about 15 minutes, saving a lot of time.

-After an incredible day of sightseeing and adventure, you will retire to your accommodation in Kirkjubæjarklaustur.
+After an incredible day of sightseeing and adventure, you will retire to your accommodation in VIk.

 Today is all about exploring more of the south coast and heading towards the east of Iceland.

-You will begin by travelling through Skaftafell Nature Reserve which sits in Vatnajökul National Park.
-If you’re feeling particularly adventurous, you could choose to start your day with a morning glacier hike of Skaftafell.
+You will begin by traveling through Skaftafell Nature Reserve, which sits in Vatnajokull National Park.
+If you're feeling particularly adventurous, you could choose to start your day with a morning glacier hike of Skaftafell.

 This rugged landscape is known for its flora and presents a multitude of photograph opportunities.
 Skaftafell also has many incredible hiking trails featuring easy treks that make it a 'hiking paradise'.

-You will then head on to the crown jewel of south Iceland, Jökullsárlón Glacier Lagoon.
-This body of water is the deepest lagoon in Iceland, reaching depths of up to 250 metres.
-Jökullsárlon fills with the meltwater from a tongue off Vatnajökul glacier, called Breiðamerkurjökull.
+You will then head on to the crown jewel of south Iceland, Jokulsarlon Glacier Lagoon.
+This body of water is the deepest lagoon in Iceland, reaching depths of up to 820 ft (250 m).
+Jokulsarlon fills with the meltwater from a tongue off Vatnajokull glacier, called Breidamerkurjokull.
 The icy waters are filled with icebergs that have broken off the glacier (a process called ice calving).
 As they travel through the lagoon, these massive ice monuments seem to glow in whites and blues.

-When visiting here, you can choose to take a boat trip into the waters of Jökullsárlón.
+When visiting here, you can choose to take a boat trip into the waters of Jokulsarlon.
 You can choose to take an amphibious boat tour, which will gently slide into the water, allowing you to get a deeper understanding of how this lagoon is formed.
-You might even be lucky enough to spot some seals playfully swimming around, or sunning themselves on icebergs.
+You might even be lucky enough to spot some seals playfully swimming around or sunning themselves on icebergs.

-Next to Jökulsárlon is the famous Diamond Beach.
+Next to Jokulsarlon is the famous Diamond Beach.
 This is a short stretch of shoreline where the waters of the lagoon meet the sea.
-As icebergs are pushed around and melted by the saltwater, some of them rest on the black sands of the beach, giving it a jewelled appearance; hence the name Diamond Beach.
+As icebergs are pushed around and melted by the saltwater, some of them rest on the black sands of the beach, giving it a jeweled appearance; hence the name Diamond Beach.

 Today you will head into the remote Eastfjords.
 This part of Iceland is known for its remarkable beauty and abundance of untouched nature.
-There are many places you could visit today, as the Eastfjords are filled with numerous mountains, cliffs, coastal views and quaint towns.
+You could visit many places today, as the Eastfjords are filled with numerous mountains, cliffs, coastal views, and quaint towns.

 Vestrahorn mountain is an impressive and very photogenic formation that sits close to the ocean.
 Throughout the summer months, it casts incredible shadows and reflections against its backdrop.

-Fáskrúðsfjörður was once settled as a French fishing village, and the French influence of the town can still be seen today.
-In the early settlement, French seamen set up a hospital and harbour.
-Eventually, most of these settlers were called away during the first World War, and the town eventually went on to become mostly Icelandic.
-Many of the street signs in Fáskrúðsfjörður are in both French and Icelandic, and the original French hospital has been converted into a hotel, with an attached museum dedicated to the French connection of this village.
+Faskrudsfjordur was once settled as a French fishing village, and the French influence of the town can still be seen today.
+In the early settlement, French seamen set up a hospital and harbor.
+Eventually, most of these settlers were called away during the first World War, and the town eventually became mostly Icelandic.
+Many street signs in Faskrudsfjordur are in both French and Icelandic, and the original French hospital has been converted into a hotel, with an attached museum dedicated to the French connection of this village.

-Egilsstaðir is the largest town in the Eastfjords.
-It’s a great place to stop, refuel and possibly grab a bite.
-The larger population of Egilsstaðir means an abundance of options for dining, groceries and tourist information.
+Egilsstadir is the largest town in the Eastfjords.
+It's a great place to stop, refuel and possibly grab a bite.
+The larger population of Egilsstadir means an abundance of options for dining, groceries, and tourist information.
 It is also a great midway point between some of the other attractions of the Eastfjords.

-From here you could choose to visit the Vök Baths.
-This geothermal spa is only 5 km northwest of Egilsstaðir and boasts incredible relaxation in warm pools, among enchanting scenery.
+From here you could choose to visit the Vok Baths.
+This geothermal spa is only 3.1 miles (5 km) northwest of Egilsstaðir and boasts incredible relaxation in warm pools, among enchanting scenery.

-To the east of Egilsstaðir is the magical town of Seyðisfjörður.
-This harbour town looks like it came out of a fantasy film.
-It’s surrounded by mountains and waterfalls.
+To the east of Egilsstadir is the magical town of Seydisfjordur.
+This harbor town looks like it came out of a fantasy film.
+It's surrounded by mountains and waterfalls.
 The old Norwegian architecture that established the town still stands today.
 The town is known for its art and culture.
-Seyðisfjörður hosts a youth art festival called LungA every year in summer.
+Seydisfjordur hosts a youth art festival called LungA every year in summer.
 It also as a permanent rainbow street that leads to a quaint blue church.

-To the west of Egilsstaðir are three other attractions.
-There’s Lake Lagarfljót, which is said to be the home of a mythical worm monster.
-Further along is Hallormsstaðarskógur, the largest forest in Iceland.
-Finally, there is Hengifoss, an intriguingly beautiful waterfall that falls in front of a dramatically coloured basalt rock cliff.
+To the west of Egilsstadir are three other attractions.
+There's Lake Lagarfljot, which is said to be the home of a mythical worm monster.
+Further along is Hallormsstaðarskogur, the largest forest in Iceland.
+Finally, there is Hengifoss, an intriguingly beautiful waterfall that falls in front of a dramatically colored basalt rock cliff.

-After exploring the east, you will spend the night at your accommodation in Egilsstaðir.
+After exploring the east, you will spend the night at your accommodation in Egilsstadir.

-There are so many places you could visit here, so you will need to pick your favourites.
+There are so many places you could visit here, so you will need to pick your favorites.

 On your way north, you might want to take your first stop at Dettifoss waterfall.
-It is a very large and very powerful waterfall.
-Dettifoss is 100 metres wide and drops 43 metres with an average flow rate of 193 cubic metres per second.
-When you stand next to Dettifoss you can feel its powerful roar.
-This waterfall is so impressive, director Ridley Scott used it in the opening scene of his 2012 film ‘Prometheus.’
+It is a very large and powerful waterfall.
+Dettifoss is 328 ft (100 m) wide and drops 141 ft (43 m) with an average flow rate of 50985 gallons (193 cubic meters) per second.
+When you stand next to Dettifoss, you can feel its powerful roar.
+This waterfall is so impressive that director Ridley Scott used it in the opening scene of his 2012 film 'Prometheus.'

-Another attraction in the Mývatn area is Dimmuborgir.
-This rock structure is sometimes called ‘The Black Fortress’ because of its resemblance to a medieval castle.
-In Icelandic folklore, these rocks and the surrounding lava caves are the home to trolls, in particular, ‘Grýla’ the mother of the 13 Icelandic Santas.
+Another attraction in the Myvatn area is Dimmuborgir.
+This rock structure is sometimes called 'The Black Fortress' because of its resemblance to a medieval castle.
+In Icelandic folklore, these rocks and the surrounding lava caves are the home to trolls, particularly 'Gryla', the mother of the 13 Icelandic Santas.

-If you would like to get out into the waters of the north and try to spot some whales you can choose to go on a whale watching tour from Húsavik.
+If you would like to get out into the waters of the north and try to spot some whales, you can choose to go on a whale-watching tour from Husavik.
 There are two kinds of whale watching tours you can take part in.
 You could opt for a traditional tour, where you take a standard boat ride out into the bay in search of whales, or you could choose a rib boat tour.
-On a rib boat tour, you are in a smaller vessel, meaning you can get much closer to these ocean mammals without disturbing them.
+You are in a smaller vessel on a rib boat tour, meaning you can get much closer to these ocean mammals without disturbing them.

-As you make your way to your final stop for the day, you could see another waterfall.
-Goðafoss holds a special place in the history of Iceland.
-It was here in around 1000 AD that the Viking Chieftain threw his pagan idols away to symbolically show that Iceland was adopting Christianity.
+As you make your way to your final stop for the day, you can see another waterfall.
+Godafoss holds a special place in the history of Iceland.
+In around 1000 AD, the Viking Chieftain threw his pagan idols away to symbolically show that Iceland was adopting Christianity.

 By the end of the day, you will arrive at your accommodation in the Capital of the North' Akureyri.

-About 78 km northwest of Akureyri is the town of Siglufjörður.
+About 48 miles (78 km) northwest of Akureyri is the town of Siglufjordur.
 It is the northernmost town on mainland Iceland.
-Surrounded by incredible mountains, Siglufjörður is a beautiful representation of idyllic country life in Iceland.
-This is a great place to stop, stretch your legs and get a few more incredible shots of ‘fjord-life’.
+Surrounded by incredible mountains, Siglufjordur is a beautiful representation of idyllic country life in Iceland.
+This is a great place to stop, stretch your legs, and get a few more incredible shots of fjord life.

-Around 200 km southwest of Siglufjörður is the Hvítserkur rock formation.
+Around 124 miles (200 km) southwest of Siglufjordur is the Hvitserkur rock formation.
 This mysterious natural monolith is an unusually shaped rock that sticks out from the sea.
 As with Reynisdrangar in the south, legends tell of a troll that met his fate being turned to stone by the sun and becoming the popular attraction standing there today.

-As you head towards Reykjavík, two more attractions would be worth checking out.
-Around 130 km north of Iceland’s capital are two waterfalls.
+As you head towards Reykjavik, two more attractions would be worth checking out.
+Around 81 miles (130 km) north of Iceland's capital are two waterfalls.
 Hraunfossar and Barnafoss are situated quite close to each other.
-Hraunfossar’s name translates to ‘Lava Falls’ and bears a striking beauty reminiscent of fantasy films.
-Barnafoss or ‘the children’s falls’ rushes through a rocky canyon, creating powerful rapids.
+Hraunfossar's name translates to 'Lava Falls' and bears a striking beauty reminiscent of fantasy films.
+Barnafoss or 'the children's falls' rushes through a rocky canyon, creating powerful rapids.

-After your day of travelling, it will be time once again to rest at your accommodation in Reykjavík.
+After your day of traveling, it will be time once again to rest at your accommodation in Reykjavik.
 You might even want to head out and soak up some Icelandic nightlife before you head home tomorrow.